The Mechanics of

 Beta Readers

-avid reader who would be interested in proofreading and editing (beta reading)
+reader who would be interested in proofreading and editing (beta reading) other

 volunteer yourself as a beta reader for writers who don’t feel comfortable